-Urine dipstick may be performed per site SOP, however sites are expected to send a urine culture for definitive diagnosis when a UTI is suspected.
+Urine dipstick may be performed per site SOP; however, sites are expected to send a urine culture for definitive diagnosis when a UTI is suspected during follow-up.
 The results of the urine culture do not need to be returned before presumptive treatment, but the results of the culture will influence how the AE is captured.
 When the participant initially reports symptoms suggestive of a urinary tract infection, capture each symptom as a separate AE.
 If urine culture results are positive, update the AE Log CRFs to reflect a single AE for grade 2 Urinary Tract Infection per UTI criteria defined in the FGGT or the Male Genital Grading Table, as applicable.
-If urine culture is negative, the AE (s) will remain reported as symptoms only.
-Record the results of any dipsticks performed on the Safety Laboratory Results CRF; urine culture results must be documented in chart notes and/or other site-specific source documents.
+If the urine culture is negative, the AE(s) will remain reported as symptoms only.
+Results of any urine cultures and dipsticks performed must be documented in chart notes and/or other site-specific source documents.